 When you’re trying to scale your tech business, it’s undeniably a balancing act.
-Your relatively small team has to wear many hats and take on many jobs to ensure your product, service or offering can reach more people and grow to reach its true potential.
-There is so much to think about when scaling a company, from finding funding to perfecting your craft, so it’s ready to take to market.
-Whether it’s refining your tech stack, conducting market research to ensure you’re hitting a sweet spot or developing your idea to suit a broader market, there are so many priorities it’s hard to know where to begin.
+Your relatively small team has to wear many hats and take on many jobs to ensure your product, service, or offering can reach more people and grow to reach its true potential.
+There is so much to think about when scaling a company, from finding funding to perfecting your craft so it’s ready to take to market.
+Whether it’s refining your tech stack, conducting market research to ensure you’re hitting a sweet spot, or developing your idea to suit a broader market, there are so many priorities it’s hard to know where to begin.

 Then an issue arises.
-You need more people to help you manage the mammoth task of growing your business, but your existing team do not have the time or expertise to manage this.
+You need more people to help you manage the mammoth task of growing your business, but your existing team does not have the time or expertise to manage this.
 So what do you do?

 Many scale-up founders and entrepreneurs struggle with this issue every day.
-How can they go from 10 to 100 team members while managing the day to day aspects of a business, never mind trying to grow it on a national or even global scale?
+How can they go from 10 to 100 team members while managing the day-to-day aspects of a business, never mind trying to grow it on a national or even global scale?

 We all know that recruitment is time-consuming; your teams must advertise vacancies, screen candidates, take the time to interview multiple candidates and sometimes even give a skills assessment.
 Therefore, talent acquisition in large volumes requires a significant headcount to be manageable, and sometimes this isn’t achievable.
 Scaling businesses often don’t have the HR resource resulting in senior team members having to take time out to recruit when their efforts may be needed elsewhere.
 Even established HR teams can struggle to hire large numbers of people whilst maintaining their daily responsibilities and caring for existing staff.

 So here’s our advice on how to balance scaling your business and recruiting the best tech candidates to support your growth.